-It comes with a Radeon R7 embedded GPU with 384 compute units.
+The Radeon R7 embedded GPU has 512 compute units arranged in a 512:32:8 configuration.
 Raw GPU horsepower is about 1/3 to 1/2 of a base level Sony PlayStation 4.

-In terms of base configuration it’s usually 4-8GB of RAM and 16 to 32GB of SSD.
+Base configuration as shipped is usually 4-8GB of RAM and 16 to 32GB of SSD.

 OS is HP ThinPro (a variant of Ubuntu Linux), Windows 7 Embedded x64 or Windows 10 IoT edition x64.